 Explanation of Figure 2

 Figure 2 shows the movement of the current produced by each setup.
-The figure shows that setups can only produce between the range of 0.05–0.28 amperes (or amps).
 The lines significantly increase and decrease over time but remain in the given range.
 Musa sapientum has sudden drops but Musa acuminata is constantly increasing.
 The current produced by the banana sludge shows that its flow of electrons is stable and will not result in overloading.

 What Is Current?